 If you keep hearing screams of frustration, it’s probably the sound of people looking at Instagram.
 The platform has introduced changes – and it’s making a lot of people angry.

-A petition to “make Instagram Instagram again” has gained thousands of signatures.
-Many users are planning to boycott the app on 1 August.
+A petition to “make Instagram Instagram again” gained thousands of signatures.
+Many users planned to boycott the app in August.
 Instagram has already begun to roll back some changes based on the backlash.

 A shift to video